Soviet calendar: Work weeks

-During the second half of May 1929, Yuri Larin (Юрий Ларин, 1882–1932) proposed a continuous production week (nepreryvnaya rabochaya nedelya = nepreryvka) to the Fifth Congress of Soviets of the Union, but so little attention was paid to his suggestion that the president of the Congress did not even mention it in his final speech.
+During the second half of May 1929, Yuri Larin proposed a continuous production week (nepreryvnaya rabochaya nedelya = nepreryvka) to the Fifth Congress of Soviets of the Union, but so little attention was paid to his suggestion that the president of the Congress did not even mention it in his final speech.
 By the beginning of June 1929, Larin had won the approval of Joseph Stalin, prompting all newspapers to praise the idea.
-The change was advantageous to the anti-religious movement, as Sundays and religious holidays became working days.
+The rationale was that while workers needed rest, machines did not; therefore, scheduling workers' days off in such a way as to maintain factories constantly in operation would make it possible to produce more for less time.
+In addition, the change was advantageous to the anti-religious movement, as Sundays and religious holidays became working days.
 On 8 June 1929 the Supreme Economic Council of the RSFSR directed its efficiency experts to submit within two weeks a plan to introduce continuous production.
 Before any plan was available, during the first half of June 1929, 15% of industry had converted to continuous production according to Larin, probably an overestimate.
 On 26 August 1929 the Council of People's Commissars (CPC) of the Soviet Union (Sovnarkom) declared "it is essential that the systematically prepared transition of undertakings and institutions to continuous production should begin during the economic year 1929–1930".
 The lengths of continuous production weeks were not yet specified, and the conversion was only to begin during the year.
 Nevertheless, many sources state that the effective date of five-day weeks was 1 October 1929, which was the beginning of the economic year.
 But many other lengths of continuous work weeks were used, all of which were gradually introduced.